 This problem has the potential to be solved in its entirety with the appropriate support, from sensing molecules to destroying them.
 State-of-the-art sensing is out of reach to those who are most affected and depends on sample collection, preparation, and analysis in centralized facilities with highly specialized instrumentation.
 Our group is working with the Engineering Research and Development Center (ERDC) to develop deployable micropollutant sensors.
 Initial work at UNC CH has produced inexpensive sensors (<$60 per sensor) that will enable a concerned citizen to detect micropollutants at the earliest onset of pollution.
-We are also creating new materials that will enable communities to extract micropollutants after sensing.
+We are also creating new nanomaterials that will enable communities to extract micropollutants after sensing.
 These materials will vastly improve upon current technology, enhancing cost efficiency and sustainability with multiple cycles of reuse.
-Finally, we are working on new destruction pathways using light and electricity to break down micropollutants into useful commodity chemicals.
+Finally, we are working on new destruction pathways using light, nanoparticles, and electricity to break down micropollutants into useful commodity chemicals.

 Formation of Molecularly Imprinted Polymers